semanticdata/forgetful-notes/content/index.md

 description: Forgetful Notes—A digital garden of knowledge.
 A platform for my learning and creative endeavours.
 A space for thinking through, building upon, and coming back to.
 compartir: true
 ---
+Hi, I'm Miguel.

+> **Engineering civil infrastructure and digital tools.**

+I'm an Engineering Project Manager in Minnesota, focusing on public infrastructure like roads and utilities.
+I apply that same engineering discipline to software.
+As a self-taught developer, I build tools to solve practical problems—ranging from Python-based dashboards for traffic analysis to Obsidian plugins and browser extensions that streamline my workflow.

 You've come across **Forgetful Notes**—a [[Digital Garden|digital garden]] of knowledge.
 Come in and make yourself comfortable.

 This website serves as a platform for my learning and creative endeavours.
 A space for thinking through, building upon, and coming back to.
 It is part of my effort to organize my own theories, concepts, and ideas in a more public setting.

 You will find within a wide range of topics, expanding and exploring ideas across multiple disciplines.
 In a way, you could say the [[Scope of Work|scope of work]] for the website is not only allowed to, but expected to grow.
 Forgetful Notes embraces the inherent [[Rhizomatic Learning|rhizomatic learning]] and web-like nature of our thinking.
 It is a living document designed for an audience of one, myself.